Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 If you are in the US and don’t sell in the EU, the law won’t directly affect you.

 However, keep in mind that in 2021 only about 25% of the palm oil and 50% of the palm kernel oil on the market was certified as sustainable by the Roundtable on Sustainable Palm Oil.
-As the EU law goes into effect, it’s likely that most or all of the certified sustainable palm and palm kernel oil on the market will be diverted to the large companies making products to sell in the EU.
+As the EU law goes into effect, it is likely that most or all of the certified sustainable palm and palm kernel oil on the market will be diverted to the large companies making products to sell in the EU.
 As a result, it may become more difficult for small companies to acquire sustainable palm oil in the US.

-Finally, if you use palm oil, palm kernel oil or cocoa butter in your products and sustainability is an important issue for you and your company, you might want to consider having alternate formulations on hand in case it becomes more difficult (or impossible) to get sustainable palm oils or cocoa butter at some point in the future.
+Finally, if you use palm oil, palm kernel oil, or cocoa butter in your products and sustainability is an important issue for you and your company, you might want to consider having alternate formulations on hand in case it becomes more difficult (or impossible) to get sustainable palm oils or cocoa butter at some point in the future.

 Comments